Antvirf/stui/README.md

 *Like [k9s](https://k9scli.io/), but for Slurm clusters.* `stui` makes interacting with Slurm clusters intuitive and fast for everyone, without getting in the way of more experience users.

-- List and view nodes and jobs, across all partitions or a specific partition
+- List and view nodes and jobs, filter by partition and state
-- Quickly filter list nodes/jobs list with regular expressions
+- Quickly search across nodes/jobs list with regular expressions
 - Select multiple nodes/jobs and run `scontrol` commands on them, or copy rows to clipboard
-- Configure table views with specific columns/content of your choice
 - View individual node details (`scontrol show node` equivalent)
 - View individual job details (`scontrol show job` equivalent)
 - Show `sdiag` output for scheduler diagnostics
-- (if Slurm accounting is enabled) Explore `sacctmgr` tables, filter rows with regular expressions
+- (if Slurm accounting is enabled) Explore `sacctmgr` tables, search across rows with regular expressions
+- Configure table views with specific columns/content of your choice
+- Optimized to minimzie load on the Slurm scheduler by only fetching the data user is looking at.
+Default configs make ~1 request per minute.

 `stui` requires no configuration - if you can talk to your Slurm cluster with `squeue`/`scontrol`, you can run `stui`.
 Several configuration options are available and detailed below.